About the Facility

 ABOUT HEALTH RECOVERY SERVICES – RURAL WOMEN’S RECOVERY PROGRAM

-Nestled in the foothills of southeastern Ohio, Rural Women’s Recovery Program (RWRP) provides long-term, residential treatment for women struggling with substance abuse and co-occurring mental health disorders.
-Part of Health Recovery Services, an Ohio-based mental health and substance abuse treatment provider, RWRP is one of two residential facilities operated by the organization.
-To help implement parenting skills learned at the facility, RWRP allows mothers to bring children ages five and younger to treatment.
+Nestled in the foothills of southeastern Ohio, Rural Women’s Recovery Program (RWRP) provides long-term, residential treatment for women struggling with substance use disorder and co-occurring mental health disorders.
+It's among the 46 percent of treatment facilities in the state to provide treatment tailored to women.
+In addition, the rehab is one of only 15 treatment facilities (just 3.7 percent of all facilities in the state) to allow young children (ages five and under) to stay with their mothers in residential treatment.

 TREATMENT & ASSESSMENT